ADDICTION THERAPY in New Hampshire

 Addiction Therapy Programs in New Hampshire

-With cognitive behavioural therapy (CBT), patients are assisted in identifying factors that contribute to drug or alcohol abuse, and coping mechanisms to deal with or avoid these factors are created.
-Additionally, it can teach them new habits to replace drug-seeking ones.
+With cognitive behavioral therapy (CBT), patients are assisted in identifying factors that contribute to drug or alcohol abuse and learn coping mechanisms to avoid these triggers.
+CBT also teaches them new habits to replace drug-seeking ones.

-Dialectical behavioural therapy for addiction is fundamentally about assisting patients in changing their behaviour.
-This could entail developing new coping strategies for handling complex feelings or circumstances or altering how they view themselves and their addiction.
+Dialectical behavioral therapy (DBT) for addiction is fundamentally about assisting patients in changing their behavior.
+This could involve developing new coping strategies for handling complex feelings or circumstances, or altering how they view themselves and their addiction.

 3. Individual Therapy: